j-d-carmichael/boats/README.md

 ```

 #### Template functions built in

+TIP: The tpl helpers and the examples in this repo all use the [default nunjucks helpers](https://mozilla.github.io/nunjucks/templating.html).

 ##### Auto Index Files
 In async/swagger/openapi the channels/paths require an index file to register the routes.